villekf/OMEGA/README.md

 ## Getting Started

 First download either the latest relase package or do a git clone of the project.
 Then you need to put the extracted/cloned OMEGA-folder and all its subfolders to MATLAB/Octave path and run `install_mex`.
+In case you have trouble compiling the mex-files, you can also try using the precompiled files on the [releases](https://github.com/villekf/OMEGA/releases) (MATLAB only).

 [GATE](http://www.opengatecollaboration.org/) users should use the `gate_main.m` file to reconstruct GATE data.
 For any PET data, the file you should start with is `main_PET.m`.
 For computing the forward and/or backward projections use `forward_backward_projections_example.m`.
 For custom (gradient-based) priors, use `custom_prior_test_main.m`.
 A more simplified main-file for GATE data (simple OSEM reconstruction) is available in `gate_main_simple.m`.
 Inveon PET data should be used with `Inveon_PET_main.m` while Biograph mCT data can be used with `Biograph_mCT_main.m` and Biograph Vision with `Biograph_Vision_main.m`.